-- 1)Chemical synthesis of oligosaccharides

-- 2)Chemical synthesis of glycoproteins and glycopeptides

-- 3)Elucidation of oligosaccharide functions
+- 2)Chemical synthesis of glycoproteins and glycopeptides - 3)Elucidation of oligosaccharide functions

 The oligosaccharides of protein have been thought to concern with protein conformation, dynamics, protein trafficking and glycoprotein lifetime in blood.
 We have examined synthesis of homogeneous glycoproteins having human complex type oligosaccharide in order to evaluate oligosaccharide functions.
-We have synthesized several small glycoproteins (amino

-Acids 40-76 residues), erythropoietin analogue (amino acids 166 residues), and costimulate glycoprotein of T-cell (amino acids 120 residues).
+We have synthesized several small glycoproteins (amino Acids 40-76 residues), erythropoietin analogue (amino acids 166 residues), and costimulate glycoprotein of T-cell (amino acids 120 residues).
 We have also evaluated the effect of oligosaccharide during protein folding process.